A Vision Toward Energy-Efficient Domain-Specific Artificial Intelligence Models and Agents: Emerging AI Architectures for Memory-Augmented Domain-Specific Systems

-A knowledge graph (KG) provides compositional structure, where domain primitives are represented as head-relation-tail edges and their paths encode higher-level concepts.
-In \cite{dedhia2025}, we propose a task generation pipeline to synthesize tasks directly from KG primitives, enabling models to acquire and compose them for reasoning.
-We fine-tune language models on the resultant KG-grounded curriculum to demonstrate domain-specific superintelligence.
-While broadly applicable, we validate our approach in medicine, where reliable KGs exist.
-Using a medical KG, we curate 24,000 reasoning tasks paired with thinking traces derived from diverse medical primitives.
-We fine-tune the QwQ-32B model on this curriculum to obtain QwQ-Med-3 that takes a step towards medical superintelligence.
-We envision a future in which AGI emerges from the composable interaction of efficient domain-specific superintelligent agents.
+A knowledge graph (KG) provides compositional structure, where domain primitives are represented as head-relation-tail edges, and their paths encode higher-level concepts.
+Recent work has proposed a task generation pipeline to synthesize tasks directly from KG primitives, enabling models to acquire and compose them for reasoning \cite{dedhia2025}.
+Language models can then be fine-tuned on the resultant KG-grounded curriculum to demonstrate domain-specific superintelligence.
+While broadly applicable, this approach has been validated in medicine, where reliable KGs exist.
+Using a medical KG, 24,000 reasoning tasks paired with thinking traces derived from diverse medical primitives are curated, and the QwQ-32B model is fine-tuned on this curriculum to obtain QwQ-Med-3 as a step towards medical superintelligence.
+This finding indicates the future that broad AGI-like behavior may emerge through the composable interaction of efficient domain-specific agents, rather than through a single monolithic model.